YbFan115/ybfan115.github.io/content/en/Projects/first.md

         <img src = "https://raw.githubusercontent.com/YbFan115/ybfan115.github.io/master/resources/_gen/images/Govern_network_simple.png ">
     </div>

-## Study 3: Digital divide and attitude difference
+## Study 3: Digital divide and participation difference

+- Conference Paper Presentation: **Fan, Y.** (2021).
+The Effects of Digital Divide on the Citizen Engagement in Local Governance: Based on a Survey on the Audience of Official Weibo Run by Local Government in Ma'anshan.
+Paper presented on the [*2021 ICA-affiliated New Media International Conference in SJTU.*](https://en.sjtu.edu.cn/events/2046-call-for-papers-2021-ica-affiliated-new-media-international-conference-in-sjtu) *Shanghai, China.*
-- Method: Survey on a representative sample (n=188) of local residents who are the audience of official Weibo.
-Indepedent variables: Internet attitude, Internet skills, Internet use frequency, Internet outcomes.
-Dependent variable: the attitude towards participation in local governance.
+- Method: Survey on a representative sample (n=288) of local residents who are the audience of official Weibo.
-- Findings:
+- Major findings:
-    1. Internet attitude was found to positively affect attitude towards participation in governance significantly, while Internet skills doesn't make an impact significantly.
-    2. For those who once use Weibo to pose problems (n=54), Internet use frequency could affect the attitude significantly, while the Internet outcomes had no significant influence.
+    1. The degree of psychological acceptance of digital media can significantly improve citizens' appeal expression behavior and willingness to participate in local governance.
+    2. The frequency of using government microblogs can significantly increase the audience's willingness to participate in governance through government microblogs.